Today we will visit markets and specialty stores searching for Herbs and Spices in different places in Israel.

-Variety Of Herbs And Spices
+Variety of Herbs and Spices

 This most popular list is based on my experience.
-And if I forgot something, then leave a comment below.
+And if I forgot something, leave a comment below.
 Also, the order of appearance has no importance.

 - Paprika is one of my favorite spices.
 Especially smoked paprika with salt is one of the best mixes for chicken.

 - Dill is added to stews and salads.
-For example Tzatziki.
+For example, Tzatziki.

 - Rosemary is easy to grow by yourself.
 And it is commonly added to potatoes, meat, and fish.